PatrickSpemann/ircbot/README.md

 `statsResponse` is optional and, if present, will be sent to the channel when a user types `!stats`
 `quotesResponse` is optional and, if present, will be sent to the channel when a user types `!quotes`

+## Notes
+* Port 80 needs to be open and forwarded for the Twitch API to work.

 ## TODOs
 * Fix async (members)
 * prevent spam by adding cache of last sent messages